hettiger/seo-aggregator/readme.md

 #### Version Numbers

-An Update is always considered safe when only the last digit goes up.
+An Update is always considered safe on changes regarding the last digit of the Version Number.
 Never update when the first or second digit has changed without looking into the [Release Notes](release-notes.md).

 ### License